Control banding: RISKOFDERM

-The toolkit was published in a paper version by the Instituto Nacional de Seguridad y Salud en el Trabajo in Spain.
+The toolkit was published in a paper version by the National Institute for Safety and Health at Work in Spain.
 It asks the user a series of questions regarding what substance is being used, how it is used, and what controls are already in place.
 The user's answers will generate recommendations that vary from taking no additional action to stopping work immediately until the exposure can be reduced.

 Respirable Crystalline Silica

 The OSHA regulations for respirable crystalline silica in construction utilize control banding to specify what controls employers must implement when working with materials that contain crystalline silica like concrete.

 For example, when working outdoors with jackhammers that provide a continuous stream or spray of water at the point of impact, employers are required to provide industrial respirators if the work will take place over more than 4 hours in a single shift.
 This qualitative method of implementing controls helps protect workers in environments that may vary day to day.